 The Afrikaans churches are predominantly Protestant.
 Of these churches, the Dutch Reformed Church family of churches in South Africa is the largest and represents some 3,5 million people.
-The Dutch Reformed Church, also known as the Nederduitse Gereformeerde Kerk, is the largest, with a total of about 1 200 congregations countrywide.
+The Dutch Reformed Church, also known as the Nederduitse Gereformeerde Kerk, has a total of about 1 200 congregations countrywide.

-The other churches are the Uniting Reformed Church in Southern Africa, the Dutch Reformed Church in Africa and the smaller Reformed Church in Africa, with predominantly Indian members.
+Other churches are the Uniting Reformed Church in Southern Africa, the Dutch Reformed Church in Africa and the smaller Reformed Church in Africa, with predominantly Indian members.
 The Nederduitsch Hervormde Kerk and the Gereformeerde Kerk are regarded as sister churches of the Dutch Reformed Church.